Irréversible: Reception and legacy

 The film received three votes in the 2012 Sight & Sound critics' poll of the greatest films and in 2016 was listed by critic Andreas Borcholte as one of the ten best films since 2000.

-Irréversible has been associated with a series of films defined as the cinéma du corps ("cinema of the body"), which according to Palmer includes: an attenuated use of narrative, assaulting and often illegible cinematography, confrontational subject material, and a pervasive sense of social nihilism or despair.
-Irréversible has also been associated with the New French Extremity movement.
+Audience reactions to both the rape scene and the murder scene have ranged from appreciation of their artistic merits to leaving the theater in disgust.
+Newsweek's David Ansen stated that "If outraged viewers (mostly women) at the Cannes Film Festival are any indication, this will be the most walked-out-of movie of 2003."
+In the same review, Ansen suggested that the film displayed "an adolescent pride in its own ugliness".
+It was reported that around 200 people walked out of the Cannes screening, and local emergency services had to administer oxygen to twenty people who fainted during it.
+Vincent Cassel said his brother stood up in the middle of the Cannes screening and shouted expletives directed at Gaspar Noé.
+It didn't win a single prize at the festival.

+American film critic Roger Ebert of The Chicago Sun-Times awarded the film three stars out of a possible four.
+Ebert declared many viewers would find the film unwatchable due to the graphic violence, but he also proposed the film's structure makes it inherently moral rather than an exploitation film: "By placing the ugliness at the beginning, Gaspar Noe forces us to think seriously about the sexual violence involved."

 Film critic David Edelstein argued "Irréversible might be the most homophobic movie ever made."
 Noé's depiction of gay criminal Le Tenia raping the female lead, Alex, remains the film's most controversial image.
 In his defense, Noé stated, "I'm not homophobic", noting "I also appear in Irréversible, masturbating at the gay club", as a means of showing "I didn't feel superior to gay people".

-Curiosities

-During the making of Irréversible, low frequencies were used in a range from 22 to 36 Hz.
-These continuous oscillations (which can not be heard but physically “felt”) cause a sense of nausea, “motion sickness” or dizziness.
-Quoting Gaspar Noé, “You can’t hear them, but they make you shiver.
-In a good cinema with a good audio system, the sound can scare you much more than what’s happening on the screen.”